farOverNinethousand/NetzclubChecker/README.md

 **Can I use this script with multiple netzclub accounts?**
 Not in a comfortable way but you can copy it multiple times and add different accounts for each copy ;)

+**How can I reset this script?**
+Close the script and delete the file 'settings.json'.
+Please keep in mind that you will get another Login-SMS on the first run then!